jsommers/switchyard/examples/exercises/router/router3.rst

 ﻿Overview
 --------

-This project is the third in a series of projects that have the ultimate goal of creating an IPv4 router.
+This is the third stage in a series of exercises that have the ultimate goal of creating an IPv4 router.
 The basic functions of an Internet router are to:

 1. Respond to ARP (address resolution protocol) requests for addresses that are assigned to interfaces on the router.
 (Remember that the purpose of ARP is to obtain the Ethernet MAC address associated with an IP address so that an Ethernet frame can be sent to another host over the link layer.)